 The Center's regular operating hours are 7:00 a.m. to 6:30 p.m.
 The core hours that are included in the base tuition are 7:15 a.m. - 5:45 p.m.
 Extended care options are available at additional cost.

 For questions about enrollment, email Judy Powers or call 734-763-3947.

 Submittal of this application will place your child on the waitlist for all three University of Michigan Ann Arbor Children's Centers.
 You will be notified of openings at all centers when your child is eligible.

 Health System Children's Center offers school-age care for elementary-aged children when the Ann Arbor Public Schools are closed district-wide, including snow days.
-Any UMHS family is eligible to register, and should do so by completing the attached registration form, emergency card, and permission slip and bringing them to the Child Care Center.
-Full payment is expected at the time of registration.
-Care for each day is available from 8:30 a.m. to 5:30 p.m.
-We enroll up to 15 children on each day, with 2 teachers present throughout the day.
-The group will play games, offer reading time, free play time, time outdoors, and travel on a local field trip, weather permitting.
-Parents are responsible for bringing a sack lunch and weather-appropriate clothing.
+Any UMHS family is eligible to register.
+To inquire about availability, please call (734) 998-6195.
+Care is available from 8:30 a.m. to 5:30 p.m.
+We enroll up to 15 children on each day, with two teachers present throughout the day.
+We will play games and offer reading time, free play, outdoor play, and travel on a local field trip, weather permitting.
+Parents are responsible for providing a sack lunch and weather-appropriate clothing.